MotusWTS/motusClient/inst/doc/upstream_api.md

      - lat
      - lon

-Paging for this query is achieved by using the last returned value of `ts` as `ts` on subsequent calls.
-When there are no further GPS fixes, the API returns an empty list.
+Paging for this query is achieved by using the last returned value of `nodeDataID` as `nodeDataID` on subsequent calls.
+When there are no further node records, the API returns an empty list.

 ### metadata for tags ###